Skip to main content

 Pharmacokinetics and Trial Design Insights

-The design of for these combination therapies provides insight into their practical application.
+The design of clinical trials for these combination therapies provides insight into their practical application.
 The move toward a co-formulation is particularly instructive.
 It suggests that the pharmacokinetic profiles of Bremelanotide and the chosen PDE5 inhibitor must be carefully matched to ensure a synchronized onset and duration of action.

 Key Considerations in Co-Formulation and Trial Design